-- Brushing and cleaning – these are essential practices that must become routine in the cats life.
+Brushing and cleaning – these are essential practices that must become routine in the cat’s life.
 The sooner you set the structure of routine the sooner they will become used to it.
-Brushing of the hair is essential and cats do like it as it relaxes them, doing it at a specific day of the week will alert the cat of what is required.
+Brushing of the hair is essential and cats do like it as it relaxes them, doing it on a specific day of the week will alert the cat of what is required.
 Making the process simple for both you and the feline.

 Ragdolls normally do have a good set of teeth but they require brushing to maintain it.
 Brushing your ragdolls teeth 2-3 times a week should be fine.
 It will take you about 5 minutes to do so as its easy to do once the cat get used to it.
 When brushing make sure you remove any left over food and plaque to prevent bacteria growth.

 Failing to brush your ragdoll’s teeth will result in oral and dental issues.
 Tartar buildup is most common as a result of poor oral hygiene and will therefore require professional cleaning.
 Another issue is gingivitis which is a form of disease that affects the gum which causes inflammation.
 These are enough reasons to get a good oral hygiene routine that works for you.